dotnet/core/cli/known-issues.md

 > Object reference not set to an instance of an object.

 This affects the situation where the actual code files are in the root.
-So, the example path that would trigger this behavior would be `/project.json` or `C:\project.json` on UNIX or Windows respectivelly.
+So, the example path that would trigger this behavior would be `/project.json` or `C:\project.json` on UNIX or Windows respectively.

 **Workaround:** use a directory to store your projects and source files.